Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 But the Sunshield system looks great, it works very nicely; it's available in a variety of tints; it comes in different shapes for different helmet types; and it's road legal (in Europe).

-It's also pretty easy to install -- the full description is in the original webBikeWorld review -- with the only caveat being that some helmets have a plastic cap or assembly at the top of the eye port that covers the gap between the liner and the shell or EPS.
+The only caveat being that some helmets have a plastic cap or assembly at the top of the eye port that covers the gap between the liner and the shell or EPS.
 If this is the case, then the Sunax probably will not work.

 Sunax Max Sunshield Front Quarter View Close-up

-Sunax Sunshield BX Steel tint.
+Sunax Sunshield with “Steel” tint.

 Sunax Max Sunshield for Arai Helmets